hussainmujtaba7/Brain-MRI-Segmentation/README.md

 ![My Image](images/comparative_results.png)

 Now when we extend the training to 100 epochs we can see the results improving.
-We did for for only two architectures due to computational requirments, anyone is encouraged to try for other architectures too.
+We did for for only two architectures due to computational restraints, anyone is encouraged to try for other architectures too.

 ![My Image](images/one_hundred_ep.png)